-If a vulnerability isn't explicitly listed here as either in-scope and isn't explicitly mentioned in the next section as out-of-scope then it might be applicable, but we reserve the right to determine this in communication with the security researcher.
+If a vulnerability isn't explicitly listed here as either in-scope or explicitly mentioned in the next section as out-of-scope, then it might be applicable.
+Still, we reserve the right to determine this in communication with the security researcher.

 Actions/areas that are explicitly NOT considered to be in-scope:

 - Executing or attempting to execute any Denial of Service (DoS) attack; or

 - Knowingly posting, transmitting, uploading, linking to, sending, or storing any Malicious Software; or